mdiener/grace/README.md

 The other configuration file will be placed in the local directory of you project.
 This file has a few mandatory options and can be used to further adjust **Grace** commands to your need.
 The following is a list with mandatory (in bold) and optional keys:
 * **name**: The name of your project, will be prefilled with what you put on the command line when creating a new project with *grace new*
-* **version**: The version of your project, will be prefilled with "0.1"
+* **version**: The version of your project, will be prefilled with "0.1".
-* deployment_path: The path where your project should be deployed, upon calling *python manage.py deploy*
+* deployment_path: The path where your project should be deployed, upon calling *python manage.py deploy*.
-* zip_path: The path where the zip file should be placed upon calling *python manage.py zip*
+* zip_path: The path where the zip file should be placed upon calling *python manage.py zip*.
 * doc_path: The path where the JavaScript docs will be built to.
-Called with *python manage.py doc*
+Called with *python manage.py doc*.
-* minify_js: Specify wether grace should try to minified your JavaScript
+* minify_js: Specify wether grace should try to minified your JavaScript.
-* minify_css: Specify wether grace should try to minify your css files
+* minify_css: Specify wether grace should try to minify your css files.
-* js_name: The name that the result of the concatenation of all your JavaScript files will have
+* js_name: The name that the result of the concatenation of all your JavaScript files will have.
+* autolint: Set this to false to prevent automatic linting on building of the project.
+* lintoptions: A set of options provided to the chosen linter.
+See http://jshint.com/docs/ or http://jslint.com/help.html for more information.
+* linter: Specify which linter should be used: jslint or jshint.
+The default is jshint.
 * urls: A list of URLs that can be used by the project.
 Currently supported are:
 ** upload: URL which is used by the upload command
 ** login: URL used to login to a server if required (basic auth with cookies is supported).
 If this is not supplied, the upload url will be used to log in.